Skip to Content

 Western Diamond-backed Rattlesnake

-• Texas Habitat: From deserts to forests.
+• Rattlesnake Habitat: From rocky hillsides to riverbanks.

 Northern Cottonmouth